rendely/rendely.github.io/docs/_posts/2024-01-30-gradient-descent-101.markdown

 ## What is a neural network?

 So how does AI make predictions?
-One example of how it's build is with a neural network.
+One example of how it's built is with a neural network.

 The name "neural network" is inspired by the structure of the human brain.
-Each neuron takes an input and produces an output.
+Each neuron takes an input and produces an output (in reality multiple inputs and multiple outputs).
 If you connect enough of these neurons together in more complex structures you get more sophisticated intelligence out of it.

 Imagine a single neuron: you input the size of a house, and it outputs the price.
 You can then make it smarter by adding more neurons, which let you input things like the location, the number of bedrooms, etc. And as you add more neurons and connect them in the right way, this system starts to act more like a human brain and make more accurate predictions of the price of a home given multiple factors.